 Commitment and Dedication

 The fact that Sasha was doing great with her developments at Nursery, it helped me to stay committed to the plan.
 I showed my dedication to the lifestyle by making sure I turn up in class every day and even the days that I’m off, I would still visit the library to study.
 I did not have a lot of friends, but that’s okay because I was not there to make friends.
 When I was struggling with my course work, I asked for help.
-When I was feeling lonely and wanting to give up, I spoke with my officer from Ness.
+When I was feeling lonely and wanting to give up, I spoke with my officer from North East Sensory Services.
 And I just kept going.
 Next thing you know 1 year has gone, then it was 2 and year had gone by.
 And now I’m working at a job that I have always dreamt off and my daughter is still healthy and happy.
 Which was everything I planned for?

 Life Single Mum, Full-Time Student, and Part-time Job